immich-app/immich/docs/docs/FAQ.md

 ### How can I move all data (photos, persons, albums) from one user to another?

 This requires some database queries.
-You can do this on the command line (in the PostgreSQL container using the psql command), or you can add for example an Adminer container to the immich docker-compose.yml file, so that you can use a web-interface.
+You can do this on the command line (in the PostgreSQL container using the psql command), or you can add for example an [Adminer](https://www.adminer.org/) container to the `docker-compose.yml` file, so that you can use a web-interface.

 :::warning
 This is an advanced operation.
 If you can't to do it with the steps described here, this is not for you.